PaletteWB User Documentation

 -

-: the width of the image to generate;
+: defines the width of the vertical spacing between the columns;

 -